melee-matchups/melee-matchups.github.io/matchup-notes/falco.md

 PS job is to force the Falco to approach and respect Marth's movement.

 ### N-Air
-Since Falco will primarily come from the air, we can use an In-Place N-Air to counter hit his approach.
+Since Falco will primarily jump from the ground, we can use an In-Place N-Air to counter hit his approach.
 However, *do not spam* this N-Air without mixing up out of the auto cancel.
 Examples of what to do are dash back, crouch for a power-shield, WD forwards or empty hop.